 The Electronic Residency Application Service (ERAS) helps you apply for residencies in the United States.
 A computer algorithm helps to match your preferences and the program’s preferences.

-Once you finish with your residency, you can opt for a fellowship- which is entirely optional.
-Fellowship allows you to do research and become more skilled in a subspecialty area.
-Fellowship usually takes another one to three years to complete.
+Once you finish with your residency, you can opt for a fellowship — which is entirely optional.
+Fellowships allow you to do research and become more skilled in a subspecialty area.
+A fellowship usually takes another one to three years to complete.

 Once you complete the intern year of residency successfully, you are all set to get your hands on your medical license.
-You just need to pass an exam – the United States Medical Licensing Exam (USMLE), before you get your license.
+You just need to pass an exam — the USMLE — before you get your license.

 Once you complete this examination, you are legally free to practice in the state where you took the exam.

-When talking in terms of tangible rewards, working as a physician is one of the best paying jobs.
-According to the U.S. Bureau of Labor Statistics, a doctors’ average salary ranges between $200,000-300,000 per year.
+In terms of tangible rewards, working as a physician is one of the best-paying jobs.
+According to The Washington Post, a doctors’ average salary is around $350,000 per year.
 In addition, this profession has an excellent growth rate and fantastic job security.

-You need to devote around ten to twelve years to become a doctor.
+You need to devote around 10 to 12 years to become a doctor.
 The time includes an undergraduate degree (four years), medical school (four years), and a residency program (three to seven years).

 If you take the traditional route to become a doctor, you’ll begin medical school around 24 and will become a doctor by the average age of 33.

 These days, many people take the non-traditional route to become doctors, and there is no minimum or maximum age limit for entering medical school.

 The average salary of a doctor is around $200,000 to $300,000 per year.
 The pay varies by specialty.